argonne-lcf/molan/README.md

 * **code**: Repo specific modules for training and creating the models.
 * **results**: Figures and weights for models.
 * **media**: Assorted images.

+## Acknowledgements
+This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+Argonne National Laboratory’s work was supported by the U.S. Department of Energy, Office of Science, under contract DE-AC02-06CH11357.